ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Security Considerations # {#sec-security-considerations}

-Security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, and from the specific transport profile of ACE used between the Administrator and the Group Manager, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
+Security considerations are inherited from the ACE framework for Authentication and Authorization {{RFC9200}}, and from the specific transport profile of ACE used between the Administrator and the Group Manager, such as {{RFC9202}} and {{RFC9203}}.

 # IANA Considerations # {#iana}